-Are there times when you know what you want to say, but the word you need just doesn’t come to mind?
+Are there times when you know what you want to say, but the words you need to convey that thought just won’t come to mind?

-Or do you find that full sentences are hard to form?
+Or do you occasionally find full sentences hard to form?

-If you have aphasia, you might benefit from speech therapy for adults.
+If you have aphasia, you might benefit from speech therapy for adults at District Speech.

 If you don’t have aphasia yourself, however, you might know someone who does.